Spectral triples for the Sierpinski Gasket: Introduction

 We now come to a more detailed description of our family of spectral triples.
-As in \cite{CIS}, our building blocks are associated to the lacunas (boundaries of removed triangles) of the gasket canonically identified with circles.
-However, we deform the classical spectral triple for the circle $\T$, by replacing the standard Laplacian $\D$ with its powers $\D^\a$, $\a\in(0,1]$.
-As proposed in \cite{CiSa}, we define a bimodule-valued derivation $\partial_\a$, and define the Dirac operator as
+As in \cite{CIS}, our building blocks are associated with the lacunas (boundaries of removed triangles) of the gasket, canonically identified with circles.
+The starting point is the observation that formula \eqref{marionresidue} may recover the standard Dirichlet form on $K$ if and only if the standard triple on the circle is deformed (cf. Lemma \ref{traceClass} and Theorem \ref{thm:res=en}).
+From the technical point of view, this is based on a single but fundamental result by A. Jonsson \cite{Jo}, which states that the restriction to lacunas of finite energy functions on $K$ with respect to the standard energy form belongs to a suitable fractional Sobolev space.
+Accordingly, we deform the classical spectral triple for the circle $\T$, by replacing the standard Laplacian $\D$ with its roots $\D^\a$ for suitable $\a$'s in $(0,1]$.
+Notice that, by the theory of Dirichlet forms (see \cite{FOT}), the quadratic form $\ce_\a$ on $L^2 (\T)$ determined by the self-adjoint operator $\D^{\a}$ is a Dirichlet form.
+As proposed in \cite{CiSa}, we construct a bimodule-valued derivation $\partial_\a$, characterized by